Not just for 16-20-year-olds!

-From April 2017 funding for apprentices will be available through the Skills Funding Agency via the Digital Apprenticeship Service (DAS).
-Larger employers will be eager to use their levy (a sum which is deducted by the Government and paid into a training account and used to offset their apprenticeship training costs).
-Those organisations with a wage bill of less than £3M p.a. will also be able to apply for funding, with the SFA contributing 90% of the apprenticeship cost and the organisation paying 10%.
+Since April 2017 funding for apprentice has been available through the Skills Funding Agency via the Digital Apprenticeship Service (DAS).
+Larger employers can use their levy (a sum which is deducted by the Government and paid into a training account) to offset their apprenticeship training costs.
+Those organisations that don't pay the levy (with a wage bill of less than £3M p.a.) will also be able to apply for funding, with the SFA contributing 95% of the apprenticeship cost and the organisation paying 5%.

-Although there are still financial incentives for young people participate in apprenticeships, and a considerable number of the 600+ apprenticeship standards will be at entry or new practitioner levels, there will also be apprenticeship progressing right through to degree level which will attract those who have a considerable amount of experience, or a previous degree, or who have moved through the apprenticeship programme through the levels (from level 2 to level 7).
+Although there are still financial incentives for young people to participate in apprenticeships, and a considerable number of the 600+ apprenticeship standards will be at entry or new practitioner levels, there are also apprenticeships progressing right through to degree level which will attract those who have a considerable amount of experience, or a previous degree, or who have moved through the apprenticeship programme through the levels (from level 2 to level 7).

 The core principles for an apprenticeship is to develop competency and capability in a skilled occupation to a level at which the apprentice would be able to apply for professional recognition where one exists.
 It provides ‘substantial and sustained training’ over a period between 12 months and 4 years.

 The approach is holistic, with potential candidates being able to provide evidence of prior learning to prove eligibility but it must demonstrate how the programme will benefit the learner and that they will be accumulating transferable skills i.e. not just training for a single job.
 Minimum levels of English and Maths are required – which may prove challenging for those who are into their 30’s plus and filed their certificates away some years previously - but provisions have been put in place for this hurdle to be overcome, so don’t be put off.